phoenixlzx/moedns/README.md

 Demo: [MoeDNS](http://moedns.phoenixlzx.com)

-**ATTENTION** Please do NOT point your domain to this site, please use `dig` command to test your DNS at port 15353.
+**ATTENTION** Please do NOT point your domain to this site, please use `dig` command to test your record at port 15353.

 ## Feature